 F. School boards shall implement a plan to notify students receiving home instruction pursuant to this section and their parents of the availability of Advanced Placement (AP) and Preliminary SAT (PSAT) examinations and the availability of financial assistance to low-income and needy students to take these examinations.
 School boards shall implement a plan to make these examinations available to students receiving home instruction.

 G. No division superintendent or local school board shall disclose to the Department of Education or any other person or entity outside of the local school division information that is provided by a parent or student to satisfy the requirements of this section or subdivision B 1 of § 22.1-254.
+However, a division superintendent or local school board may disclose, with the written consent of a student's parent, such information to the extent provided by the parent's consent.
 Nothing in this subsection shall prohibit a division superintendent from notifying the Superintendent of Public Instruction of the number of students in the school division receiving home instruction as required by subsection B.

 1984, c.
 436; 1986, c.
 215; 1991, c.
 306; 1992, c.
 131; 1993, c.
 992; 1994, c.
 854; 1998, c.
 435; 1999, cc.
 488, 552; 2005, c.
 377; 2006, cc.
 562, 567, 911, 932; 2008, cc.
 364, 553; 2012, cc.
 547, 587; 2015, cc.
 567, 590, 592; 2016, c.
 640.

 The chapters of the acts of assembly referenced in the historical citation at the end of this section may not constitute a comprehensive list of such chapters and may exclude chapters whose provisions have expired.